CryoSat-2: Launch

 When the spacecraft was installed atop the Dnepr, launch was scheduled to occur on 25 February, at 13:57 UTC.
 Prior to this, a practice countdown was scheduled for 19 February.
 Several hours before the practice was scheduled to begin ISC Kosmotras announced that the launch had been delayed, and as a result the practice did not take place.
 The delay was caused by a concern that the second stage manoeuvring engines did not have a sufficient quantity of reserve fuel.

 Following the delay, the Space Head Module was removed from the rocket, and returned to its integration building on 22 February.
 Whilst it was in the integration building, daily inspections were made to ensure that the spacecraft was still functioning normally.
 Once the fuel issue had been resolved, the launch was rescheduled for 8 April, and launch operations resumed.
 On 1 April, the Space Head Module was returned to the silo, and reinstalled atop the Dnepr.
 Following integrated tests, the practice countdown was successfully conducted on 6 April.

 CryoSat-2 was launched at 13:57:04 UTC on 8 April 2010.
 Following a successful launch, CryoSat-2 separated from the upper stage of the Dnepr into a low Earth orbit.
 The first signals from the satellite were detected by a ground station at the Broglio Space Centre in Malindi, Kenya, seventeen minutes after launch.

+In orbit

+On 22 October 2010, CryoSat-2 was declared operational following six months of on-orbit testing.
+The exploitation phase of the mission started on 26 October 2010 under the responsibility of Tommaso Parrinello who is the Mission Manager.